codio-content/Coding_with_Python-File_Handling/.guides/content/Closing-a-file-d0cd.md

-To let the system know we are done with a file that we have opened, we need to close it.
-This signals that it is okay for other programs to use the file now.
+To let the system know that you have finished with a file that has been opened, you will need to close it.
+Doing this signals that it is okay for other programs to use the file now.

 ```python
 16  fileA.close()